How to Ferment Chicken Feed

 Step One

 Begin with a clean, food-grade vessel.
-Since I have 32 chicken mouths to feed, I chose to use a 5-gallon bucket.
-However, if your flock is smaller, you can get away with using a smaller container.
+Since I have 32 chicken mouths to feed, I used a 5-gallon bucket.
+However, if your flock is smaller, you can avoid using a smaller container.
 Scrub the container clean before you use it.

 Step Two

 Measure out the feed.
-I picked the brain of several friends who ferment and found that the majority of them use 1/4 cup of feed per bird.
+I picked the brains of several friends who fermented and found that most of them used 1/4 cup of feed per bird.
 Put the feed in the container.
-This is where you can also add in other things (scratch grains, whole oats, oregano, etc.) I would recommend getting the basic process down before adding in other ingredients.
+You can also add other things (scratch grains, whole oats, oregano, etc.).
+I would recommend getting the basic process down before adding in other ingredients.

 Step Three